Frank--Wolfe algorithms for piecewise star-convex functions with a nonsmooth difference-of-convex structure: Funding

 \section{Funding}

 The first and third authors were supported by the Australian Research Council (ARC), Solving hard Chebyshev approximation problems through nonsmooth analysis (Discovery Project DP180100602).
-The second author was supported in part by CNPq - Brazil Grants 304666/2021-1.
-This work was done, in part, while the second author visited the first and third authors at Deakin University in November 2022.
-The second author thanks the host institution for funding the visit and for the pleasant scientific atmosphere it provided during his visit.
+The second author was supported in part by CNPq - Brazil Grants 304666/2021-1 and Fapesc - TR nº 2024TR002238.
+This work was partially conducted while the second author visited the first and third authors at Deakin University in November 2022, with thanks to the host institution for funding and providing a stimulating scientific environment.